elaini-geffa/Elainis-Website/README.md

 - Sections for about me, skills, experience, projects, and contact
 - Navigation bar
-- Responsive design for desktop and mobile
+- User friendly and responsive design for desktop and mobile
 - Clean, accessible layout built using HTML and CSS
 - Elegant glassmorphism design
 - Smooth scroll and animation effects